Algebra and Hilbert space structures induced by quantum probes: Introduction

-Now some questions arise, concerning the dynamical Lie algebra under restricted access.
-What sort of intrinsic constraints are imposed to the algebraic structure of dynamical Lie algebra by the fact that our artificial controls are applied only to a small subsystem of a many-body system?
-In other words, what does the structure of the Hilbert space look like when our direct control is limited to a subsystem?
-This makes sense because the dynamical Lie algebra may not be simple on $\mathcal{H}_E$ in general.
-Also, does appending an ancillary system $\mathcal H_A$ to $\mathcal H_S$ help enlarge the controllable space in $\mathcal H_E$?
+Now we ask ourselves whether there are intrinsic structures in the dynamical Lie algebra when artificial controls are applied only to a small subsystem of a many-body system?
+In other words, what does the structure of the Hilbert space look like, especially when it is not fully controllable?
+Also, what is the precise effect of expanding the accessible part $S$, namely, that of appending an ancillary system $\mathcal H_A$ to $\mathcal H_S$?
+Does it always help to enlarge the controllable space in $\mathcal H_E$?

-Investigating spatial structures will also have direct and important consequences with respect to the system identifiability.
-There have been intensive research activities on the problem of quantum system identification under limited access \cite{BMN09,FPK09,BM09,BMN11,Shabani11,JS14,KY14,SC17ab}, since the knowledge on the system hamiltonian is crucially important for controlling the system.
-A number of identification schemes have been discovered so far, and at the same time it is becoming clearer that there may exist limitations on what we can observe through $S$ and some mathematical structures behind them.
-The Hilbert space structures we elucidate here will provide a useful toolbox to address all these key issues in a consistent fashion.

-In this paper, we classify the algebraic structure of the dynamical Lie algebra, which is induced by the restrictedness of access.
+In this paper, we classify the structure of the dynamical Lie algebra, which is induced by the restricted access, as well as the Hilbert space structure that manifests itself accordingly.
 We then find that there is a clear distinction between the cases of ${\rm dim}\mathcal H_S=2$ and ${\rm dim}\mathcal H_S\geq 3$.
-While there appear only direct sums of ${\rm su}(\cdot)$ when ${\rm dim}\mathcal H_S\geq 3$, the structure of {\it formally real Jordan algebra} is embedded in the dynamical Lie algebra if ${\rm dim}\mathcal H_S=2$.
-Although the Jordan algebra was introduced by Jordan et al.\cite{JNW34} for mathematical formulation of quantum mechanics, it has attracted relatively little attention in the quantum community.
-In a sense, this may be a nice opportunity for it to revive in the modern quantum mechanics.
+On the one hand, when ${\rm dim}\mathcal H_S\geq 3$, there appear only direct sums of ${\rm su}(\cdot)$.
+On the other hand, a structure of {\it formally real Jordan algebra} explicitly emerges in the dynamical Lie algebra if ${\rm dim}\mathcal H_S=2$.
+Although the Jordan algebra was introduced by Jordan et al. \cite{JNW34} as a mathematical formulation of quantum mechanics, it has attracted relatively little attention in the quantum community.

 Further, we can see how the structures of these two cases correspond to each other, when an additional dimension(s) is appended to $S$.
-Looking into this correspondence allows us to answer the question about the effect of ancilla: adding an ancilla does enhance the controllability of quantum state of $E$ if ${\rm dim}\mathcal H_S=2$, although it does not otherwise.
+Looking into this correspondence allows us to answer the question about the effect of ancilla: enlarging $\mathcal{H}_S$ does enhance the controllability of quantum state of $E$ if ${\rm dim}\mathcal H_S=2$, while it does not otherwise.
+This is a somewhat unexpected result; one may envision that appending an ancilla to $S$ would not be of use at all because what is interacting with $E$ is still only the original $S$ itself.
+One's intuition may be opposite to such a view; as reported in \cite{OMTK15}, the size of the ancillary system could help make the probable subspace in $E$ larger.
+Our result proves that these ideas are over-naive.